What’s at Stake

 Follow-Up Assistance

-Follow-up technical help is not always needed after your cross-systems mapping event.
-But some jurisdictions find additional assistance useful.
+Follow-up technical help is not always needed after your training event.
+But some jurisdictions find additional assistance with post-training strategic planning.
 If your community wants more support, the Systems Mapping and Training Center is here.
-The Center can host follow-up meetings, give guidance and resources, or connect you with topic experts.
+The Center can host follow-up meetings, including facilitated strategic planning sessions, give guidance and resources, or connect you with topic experts.
 These follow-up opportunities are offered on a fee-for-service basis if the need comes up.

 References